objectbox/objectbox-dart-performance/README.md

 ### Isar

-Isar is not yet released, so numbers are preliminary and functionality is limited.
-- Instead of read all does use read by id.
+- Instead of read all does use query with no conditions and returns all results.
 - Query tests not available (queryWithLinks not implemented).